shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/getting_started.md

 cd ..
 ```

-Alternatively, you can download [Eigen3](https://gitlab.com/libeigen/eigen) directly, and put it under the `autd3_sample` folder.
+Alternatively, you can download [Eigen3](https://gitlab.com/libeigen/eigen) directly and put it under the `autd3_sample` folder.
 The Eigen3 version used in the SDK is 3.4.0.

 At this point, the directory structure is as follows.